Athletics Vs Angels Prediction, Odds, Pick

 Time: 9:40 p.m.
 ET/6:40 p.m.
 PT

-TV: NBC Sports California (Athletics) / Bally Sports West (Angels) / MLB Extra Innings
+TV: NBC Sports California (Athletics) / Bally Sports West (Angels) / ESPN Plus

 Stream: fuboTV (Click for free trial)